 Roz and Tony each ended up with a man in residence, despite Zenia’s best ruination efforts, but Charis didn’t.
 That was because she’d never achieved closure, was Roz’s theory.
 She couldn’t find anyone ditzy enough, was Tony’s.
 But less than a month ago, who should turn up but that long-lost schmuck of a Billy, and what did Charis do but rent him the other half of her duplex?
 It’s enough to make you tear your hair out by its tiny grey roots, thinks Roz, who still gets hers touched up every two weeks.
 A nice chestnut colour, not vivid.
 The complexion can get washed out if you go too bright.

-To continue reading, purchase this story from Walrus Ebooks.
+To continue reading, purchase this story from The Walrus e-Books.

 This appeared in the July/August 2012 issue.